deepin-espanol/kmre-extra-translate-es/README.md

 # kmre-extra-translate-files

 A simple package that provides translation for the kmre interface in Deepin 23.
-Due to issues with the current kmre package, translations are not loading 100%.
+Due to issues with the current kmre package.